 As an example, take a car brand, say Honda.
 Honda puts all of its dealers in one town on one block.
 A buyer starts at Dealer A and gets a quote.
 Then the buyer continues down the block to Dealer B, Dealer C, and onward, simply asking, “How much?”
 The dealers keep undercutting each other to win the sale, reducing any profitability.
 Sold to the lowest offer.

 In wide distribution, where everyone competes on price, the buyer wins.

 Wide distribution backfires for brands online where customers have full price transparency on all ecommerce marketplaces.
 How many times have you been shopping online but before clicking “buy” did a quick search to price compare?

 Just like our Honda example, the only thing ecommerce marketplace sellers have to compete on is price, creating an automatic incentive to lower the price just slightly to win sales and accidentally start a price erosion waterfall.
 In the digital landscape, if one seller lowers their price online, another will always match that price, so a brand must implement narrow distribution to avoid losing sales and driving down price on all ecommerce marketplaces, like Amazon.

 Win the Amazon Buy Box with Narrow Distribution

 In retail, you want to go wide, but on Amazon you want to optimize for one seller.
 Amazon optimizes for a one seller approach by giving them control of the Buy Box.
 The seller wins the Buy Box by winning the Amazon algorithm which, among other things, is a combination of price, consumer reviews, and customer service.

-Pattern works with brands to create and execute a narrow retail strategy on Amazon and other marketplaces so brands can identify the primary seller, who will win the Buy Box, as well as control other sellers.
+Pattern works with brands to create and execute a narrow retail strategy on Amazon and other ecommerce marketplaces so brands can control other sellers and identify the primary seller who will win the Buy Box.

-Contact Us today and learn more about narrow distribution with a 3P accelerator on Amazon.
+Contact Us today and learn more about narrow distribution with a 3P partner.